mihai-preda/puppet8/README.md

-# Hands-On-Infrastructure-Automation-with-Puppet-6-V-
+# Hands-On-Infrastructure-Automation-with-Puppet-8-V-
-Hands-On Infrastructure Automation with Puppet 6 (V), published by Packt
+Based on the course "Hands On Infrastructure Automation with Puppet 6" from Packt Publishing.

 ## [Section 1: Getting Started with Puppet](section1)